HiLleywyn/Extras/README.md

 **Tool Updates:**
 - Added ability to load a single level room's waypoint configs.
-- Changed Max Lure from 5 to 20.
+- Changed the max lure in target editor from 5 to 20.

 **Layout:**